matthewcotton/js-quiz/README.md

-# js-quiz
+# Whitchucrh Quiz
-Website using JavaScript to implement a quiz.
+A quiz about my home town (Whitchurch, Shropshire) using JavaScript.
 Project 4 of The Developer Academy Software Developer Bootcamp.